Testing for LFI

 Another way to gain SSH access to a Linux machine through LFI is by reading the private key file, id_rsa.

-If SSH is active check which user is being used
+If SSH is active check which user is being used /proc/self/status

-and try to access/<HOME>/.ssh/id_rsa
+and try to access /<HOME>/.ssh/id_rsa

 .